DhavalKapil/icmptunnel/README.md

   make
   ```

-4. On the server side run the tunnel with root privelages:
+4. On the server side run the tunnel with root priveleges:

   ```
   [sudo] ./icmptunnel -s 10.0.1.1
   ```

-5. On the client side find out your gateway and the corresponding interface:
+5. On the client side, find out your gateway and the corresponding interface:

   ```
   route -n